openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/events.rst

-config.changed                                Configuration has changed config.mounted                                Configuration is mounted and available config.unmounted                              Configuration is unmounted and unavailable egpio.input.<port>.<state>                    EGPIO input port change (port=0…9, state=high/low) egpio.output.<port>.<state>                   EGPIO output port change (port=0…9, state=high/low) gps.lock.acquired                             GPS lock has been acquired
+config.changed                                Configuration has changed config.mounted                                Configuration is mounted and available config.unmounted                              Configuration is unmounted and unavailable config.restore                                Configuration is about to be restored from a backup egpio.input.<port>.<state>                    EGPIO input port change (port=0…9, state=high/low) egpio.output.<port>.<state>                   EGPIO output port change (port=0…9, state=high/low) gps.lock.acquired                             GPS lock has been acquired